 All of these earrings are from places with free shipping (with no minimum order – the bane of my existence) and with free return shipping too.
 And all of them are under $50.

-I looked at some from Forever21 or similar places, and although they have some fun pairs, the shipping is basically never free, many of them have a zero return policy on jewelry, and because they’re made of really cheap materials, lots of people have trouble with them irritating their ears.
+I looked at some from Forever21 or similar places, and although they have some fun pairs of gold stud earrings, the shipping is basically never free, many of them have a zero return policy on jewelry, and because they’re made of really cheap materials, lots of people have trouble with them irritating their ears.

 By the way, I always take my earrings out before I go to bed because I sleep on my stomach and the backs feel like they are jabbing into my head, and I don’t put them on again until after I’ve showered and put on my makeup and done my hair.
 So my earrings tend to hold up really well – I have a pair of 50 cent ones from Claire’s nine years ago that I have worn HUNDREDS of times that still look very decent.